thosgood/this-weeks-finds/markdown/251-300/week296.md

         --------
             |

-to obtain a new circuit Q^†^: W \to V. Mathematically this operation is defined as follows:
+to obtain a new circuit Q^†^\colon  W \to  V. Mathematically this operation is defined as follows:

 Q^†^(v,w) = Q(w,v)